ALEXANDRA MOLLOF FINE ART

 Art advisors 20th & 21st century art

-Alexandra Mollof Fine Art is an independent art advisory service with expertise in international modern and contemporary art.
-Through a large network of privileged contacts with galleries, auction houses, artists and art specialists worldwide, we provide objective, independent and confidential advice to our clients in both the primary and secondary market.
+Through an international network of privileged contacts with galleries, auction houses, artists and art specialists worldwide, AMFA provides independent and confidential advice to clients in both the primary and secondary art markets.

 Alexandra Mollof